Start 7-day free trial

 Adding biometric systems can be expensive, especially for smaller businesses.
 Consumers might be wary of sharing their biometric data, and businesses need watertight data security and transparency to build trust.

 Current biometric technology might not be foolproof, and concerns exist about potential biases in facial recognition algorithms.
-Data privacy regulations like GDPR also need to be considered when collecting and using biometric data.
+Data privacy regulations like GDPR must be considered when collecting and using biometric data.

 Remember to research the potential benefits and drawbacks before you adopt new technology.